Sharp Bounds on the Approximation Rates, Metric Entropy, and $n$-widths of Shallow Neural Networks: Smoothly parameterized dictionaries

-where both $M$ and the implied constant are independent of $n$. \end{theorem} We note that although the implied constants here are independent of $n$, they may indeed be very large.
-The proof of this theorem is a higher-order generalization of the stratified sampling argument \cite{makovoz1996random,klusowski2018approximation}.
-Before proving this theorem, we note a corollary obtained when applying it to the dictionary $\mathbb{P}^d_k$. \begin{theorem} Let $k\geq 0$.
-Then there exists an $M = M(k,d) > 0$ such that for all $f\in B_1(\mathbb{P}^d_k)$ we have
+Here both $M$ and the implied constant depend only upon $s$, $d$, the parameterization map $\mathcal{P}$, and the type-$2$ constant of the space $X$. \end{theorem} We note that although the implied constants here are independent of $n$, they may be quite large and accurately estimating them would require careful consideration of the structure of the manifold $\mathcal{M}$ and the parameterization map $\mathcal{P}$.
+The proof of this theorem is a higher-order generalization of the stratified sampling argument \cite{makovoz1996random,klusowski2018approximation}, which corresponds to the $k=0$ case.
+Before proving this theorem, we note a corollary obtained when applying it to the dictionary $\mathbb{P}^d_k$. \begin{theorem} Let $k\geq 0$ and $2\leq p < \infty$.
+Then there exists an $M = M(p,k,d) > 0$ such that for all $f\in B_1(\mathbb{P}^d_k)$ we have